cardano-scaling/hydra/docs/docs/faq.md

 <details>
 <summary>So what’s this I have heard about ‘1M TPS’?</summary>
 This has been previously referenced as a theoretical maximum, but the reality is more nuanced.
 For a start, with Cardano’s ‘transactions within transactions’ EUTXO model, TPS itself isn’t a useful metric.
 A Hydra Head is like a small community within a larger group.
 Initially, these communities operate independently.
 So, adding up their metrics to get a total picture isn't accurate.
-Since Hydra Heads use the EUTXO model, they can process transactions simultaneously without conflicts, especially with good networking, which optimizes resource usage.
+Since Hydra heads use the EUTXO model, they can process transactions simultaneously without conflicts, especially with good networking, which optimizes resource usage.
 As the project progresses, we're constantly evaluating its real-world performance in terms of throughput and finality.
 For more details, read <a href="https://example.com/more-info">this</a> blog post and see the latest benchmarking data <a href="https://example.com/latest-data">here</a>.
 </details>

 <details>